Lucille Mulhall: Biography

 She starred in the Miller Brothers' 101 Ranch Wild West Show, formed her own troupe in 1913 and performed in many rodeo and Wild West shows throughout her career.
 She produced her own rodeo in 1916.
 She retired to her family's ranch in Mulhall around 1922.

-She was inducted into the National Cowboy and Western Heritage Museum into their Rodeo Hall of Fame in 1975, and into the National Cowgirl Museum and Hall of Fame in 1977.

 Mulhall died in Logan County, Oklahoma, in an automobile accident less than a mile from the Mulhall Ranch.

+Legacy

+The National Cowboy and Western Heritage Museum entered Mulhall to the Rodeo Hall of Fame in 1975, and into the National Cowgirl Museum and Hall of Fame in 1977.